Archaeoglobus: Description and significance

 Archaeoglobus members are hyperthermophiles that can be found in hydrothermal vents, oil deposits, and hot springs.
 They can produce biofilm when subjected to environmental stresses such as extreme pH or temperature, high concentrations of metal, or the addition of antibiotics, xenobiotics, or oxygen.
 These archaeons are known to cause the corrosion of iron and steel in oil and gas processing systems by producing iron sulphide.
 Their biofilms, however, may have industrial or research applications in the form of detoxifying metal contaminated samples or to gather metals in an economically recoverable form.

 Genome structure

 The Archaeoglobus fulgidus genome is a circular chromosome roughly half the size of E. coli at 2,178,000 base pairs.
-Although this is bacteria archaeoglobus can grow to the size of a quarter if fed properly.
 A quarter of the genome encodes preserved proteins whose functions are not yet determined, but are expressed in other archaeons such as Methanococcus jannaschii.
 Another quarter encodes proteins unique to the archaeal domain.
 One observation about the genome is that there are many gene duplications and the duplicated proteins are not identical.
 This suggests metabolic differentiation specifically with respect to the decomposing and recycling carbon pathways through scavenged fatty acids.
 The duplicated genes also gives the genome a larger genome size than its fellow archaeon M. jannaschii.
 It is also noted that Archaeoglobus contained no inteins in coding regions where M. jannaschii had 18.